: Create a new empty file with a unique name.

 uniq-file [ define ] <file name> [ temporary ]

-One of the common tasks in many applications is creating a unique file (of any kind, including temporary). uniq-file statement does that - it creates a new unique file of zero size, with <file name> being its full path, which is always within the file_storage
+One of the common tasks in many applications is creating a unique file (of any kind, including temporary). uniq-file statement does that - it creates a new unique file of zero size, with <file name> being its fully qualified name, which is always within the file_storage

 If string variable <file name> does not exist, it can be created with "define" clause.
 The file itself is created empty.
 If "temporary" clause is used, then the file created is a temporary_file